-With the vision of promoting multilingualism in the United Nations system, the mission of the Language Harmonization Project is to create a common United Nations Language Framework1 for language learning and assessment, the six official UN languages.
+With the vision of promoting multilingualism in the United Nations system, the mission of the Language Harmonization Project is to create a common United Nations Language Framework1 for language learning and assessment, equally valid for the six UN official languages.
 One of the main components of this Framework is the definition of four levels of language competence, specifically in the context of the United Nations.

-The Framework and UN levels aim to build consistency among all United Nations language programmes while also remaining flexible and adaptable to local realities.
+The Framework and UN Levels aim to build consistency among all United Nations language programmes while also remaining flexible and adaptable to local realities.
 The adoption of this Framework will allow for more efficient management of language programmes, stronger recognition of language skills, and smoother transitions in career mobility and development.